Stxfie/ansible-workshop/README.md

 ### Controller Credentials
 Apart from the already available machine credential, you need a few more..

+> You need to have a Terraform token for both credentials.
+You find this in HCP Terraform under Projects -> defualt project -> settings -> variable sets -> AAP -> TERRAFORM_TOKEN

 - A Credential to be able to communicate with Hashicorp Terraform Cloud.
 Use Credential Type `Hashicorp Terraform Cloud` and the provided token in a var in HCP Terraform (formely known as Terraform Cloud).
 - A Credential to be able to sync the Terraform State File that will be used for the inventory source.
 Choose the credential type `Terraform backend configuration`.
 In the backend configuration field enter the following: